ShreyansuPanda/Leukemia-Cell-Classification-using-NVIDIA-Jetson-Nano/readme.md

 ## Introduction

-This project focuses on classifying and identifying leukemia cells from normal cells using deep learning techniques.
-Leveraging the power of the NVIDIA Jetson Nano and ResNet18 architecture, the model aims to distinguish between leukemia and normal cells with improved accuracy.
-This solution could contribute to faster and more efficient diagnostics of leukemia.
+This project focuses on classifying and identifying leukaemia cells from normal cells using deep learning techniques.
+Leveraging the power of the NVIDIA Jetson Nano and ResNet18 architecture, the model aims to distinguish between leukaemia and normal cells with improved accuracy.
+This solution could contribute to faster and more efficient diagnostics of leukaemia.

 ## Technologies Used
 - **Python**: The core programming language for the project.